IIIF/api/source/auth/2.0/index.md

 * The client requests the Description Resource and checks the status code of the response.
 * If the response is a 200,
-  * The client checks whether the `@id` property in the response is the same URI as was requested.
+  * The client checks whether the `id` property in the response is the same URI as was requested.
   * If it is, then the client can proceed to request the Content Resource.
   * If the URIs are different, then the resource is from a different tier from the requested one.
 The 200 status implies that the resource is available to be used, and the client can therefore render the resource.
 At the same time, the client checks for authentication services in the JSON received.
 * If the response is a 401,